 It evens out skin tone, gives skin a lovely glow, won't accentuate dry skin or large pores and if you have oily skin it will keep down the oil production for a few hours (use rice blotting papers if your skin does get oily).
 If you have dry skin, always use a moisturizer or foundation primer first.
 It's a great mid-level price point, too.

 The trick with Studio Fix is to find the right shade for your skin tone.
-Studio Fix comes in many, many shades so I recommend trying them on at a MAC counter.
-And keep in mind, you may need 2 different shades for the different seasons of the year — most women are usually a bit darker in summer.
-I recommend a shade for winter and a shade for summer, blending the two in between.
+And keep in mind, you may need 2 different shades for the different seasons of the year — most people are usually a bit darker in summer.

 This mineral makeup is pricey, but from what the reviewers are saying, it's well worth the money.
 This pressed base goes on beautifully, won't settle into fine lines and wrinkles and leaves one looking rather air-brushed and gorgeous.
 One downside is you may need to layer on a few applications to get the desired effect and this means you can run out of your fancy powder within a couple months.